 Absente 55 Absinthe isn’t as green we thought it would be but we’re okay with that.
 Neon drinks are highly overrated.
 We’re more into flavor and this absinthe hit the right notes.

-How To Craft an Absinthe Frappe Cocktail
+How To Craft An Absinthe Frappe Cocktail

-Purchase a Japanese jigger from Amazon if you don’t have a jigger or want an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.

 Pour the two liquids into a shaker immediately after you measure each.
 We use a Boston shaker to craft this and other drinks.
 While we have other shakers, this one never leaks and is easiest to clean.